Docs

 Next Steps

-• Apply this process to other aspects of your app, perhaps creating other user-centric metrics
+• Apply this process to other aspects of your app, perhaps creating other user-centric metrics.

-• Use Mandoline to track your LLM's performance over time as you implement changes
+• Use Mandoline to track your LLM's performance over time as you implement changes.

-• Explore our Model Selection tutorial to learn how to compare different LLMs for your use case
+• Explore our Model Selection tutorial to learn how to compare different LLMs for your use case.

 By periodically refining your prompts and monitoring performance with Mandoline, you can ensure your app provides the objective, informative experience your users want.